LORD OF THE DANCE - FRANCIS’ STORY

 Q: Who were your schoolmates?

 In New York I caught up with a bloke named Scott O’Halloran who was a year above me, but we did drama together.
-I’m based in New York these days but I am here for five months because the Australian Ballet Company offered me a short term contract.
+Jonathan Cicutto is another.
+I’m based in New York these days but am here for five months because the Australian Ballet Company offered me a contract.